mbonvini/LambdaSim/README.md

 For comments and questions you can create an issue, contributions are welcome.

-## Aknowledgemnts
+## Aknowledgements

-I want to thanks [Modelon](http://www.modelon.com) for making available their tools, without them this project wouldn't exist.
+I's like to thank [Modelon](http://www.modelon.com) for making available their tools, without them this project wouldn't exist.

 ## Disclaimer